MarieCHessler/yoga-and-more/README.md

 <br>

 * **Landing page (hero) image**
-    * The top of the landing page includes a hero image, with an animation to catch the users attention.
+    * The top of the landing page includes a hero image, with an animation to catch the user's attention.
     * The image also has text overlay that welcomes the user to the page, and indicates that the studio is taking care of both body and mind.

 ![Hero image with welcoming message](assets/images/ym-hero-welcome.webp)